Nordstrom/vmstats/README.txt

 Notes:

 	Roll-up information:
 		- 'none' is a legitimate rollup type - it's never rolled up into the jobs to be averaged or whatever
 		- This link can be helpful deciphering what is being put into graphite: http://vijava.sourceforge.net/vSphereAPIDoc/ver5/ReferenceGuide/vim.PerformanceManager.html
 		- This gets *all* stats that are available on each pass.
 There's apparently no easy way to prune this prior to getting the stats from VMware.
 And I'd  rather not go through the list to prune them.

+	This code is a bit cowardly, if exceptions are generated, the entire thing is going bail.
+After getting some useful exceptions to handle properly, this might change.

 To Do:
 	- Package better
 	- Make run as daemon
 	- More internal statistics to send to graphite.
 Unsure how to handle well with BlockingQueue

 Build Requirements:
 	slf4j - (1.6.4) http://www.slf4j.org/